kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/error_handling_in_machine_mode.md

 ![Both the MIE and MIP registers](images/RISCV/MIE%20register%20and%20MIP%20register.png)

 #### The MTVEC register (MTVEC--> Machine Trap Vector)
-A vector is a function's memory address.
+The word 'vector' is a fancy name for a 'pointer_to_a_function'.
 This register stores the address of the exception/interrupt handling function.
 When the CPU receives an exception or an interrupt, it starts executing the code found in this address.

 #### THe MEPC register
 This is where the CPU usually stores the Address of the instruction that caused the exception.
 So if you want the to know the instruction that caused an exception for the sake of debugging
+One usecase example is that, after sorting out the exception or interrupt, you can make the CPU's program counter point to the address that comes after the value contained in the mepc.
+That way, you get to skip the address that caused the exception.

 #### The mcause Register
 The Mcause register stores the ID of the exception or Interrupt.